su-karanps/gcp_instances/README.md

 python3 -m jupyter_server.auth password
 ```

-You can now run Jupyter using '''jupyter notebook''' or, for the bold, '''jupyter-lab'''.
+You can now run Jupyter using `jupyter notebook` or, for the bold, `jupyter-lab`.